Introduction and Creating Tables

 Note that you must take into account that the table will initially be completely empty (i.e contains no child rows yet).
 In order to build the table you will first need to add the appropriate child nodes.

-Below example shows how to insert a table using the constructors of nodes.
+The following code example shows how to insert a table using the constructors of nodes.

 Insert a Copy of an Existing Table